guerrillacontra/AS3-Vector2D/README.md

 A general work flow would be to:

 1. Create Point2D instances to store the x and y components
-2. Use the Vector2D tool too perform operations on the Point2D instances
+2. Use the Vector2D tool to perform operations on the Point2D instances

 ## Scenario